 ” I was on top of the world, living in two homes, one in the resort area of Lake Tahoe, and in a turn of the century adobe in Santa Fe, New Mexico, enjoying the fruits of what we had built.
 Ingrid (his wife) and I spent our days skiing, hiking, climbing, flying our aerobatic plane, traveling around the world… life really couldn’t have been any better.
 Well, maybe not having to shovel that 400 inches of snow off of my driveway which fell the first year we lived at the lake would have made it better……….”
 The American dream indeed.

 But then one day everything changed.
 Hidden under his full beard that had grown in since giving up his suit and tie, a lump appeared on the side of his neck.
 “I felt great in all respects, and except for this painless hard spot in my neck, I was completely without other symptoms.”
 He decided to visit an ear, nose, and throat specialist to have it checked out.
 The conclusion was that it was likely just a swollen lymph node from perhaps a tooth abscess, or some other infection.
 He was put on antibiotics for a week to clear things up.
 “I knew that my dental health was in order, after all, working in the industry, I was very dentally aware.”
 More than that, he had seen two different dentists in the last 12 months, one for a check up and x-rays, the other to have a crown done on a lower molar.
 Two different hygienists had also taken care of his regular 6-month cleanings.
 “I thought to myself, I couldn’t have any dental problems causing this, my dentists were on top of my oral health, and I took great care of my mouth”.
 When the antibiotics had no effect, a second ENT was consulted, and took a look at things.
-“He noticed a red patch in the back of my throat, and it was decided that a fine needle biopsy would be done of the swollen node”.
+“He noticed a red patch in the back of my throat right next to my tonsil, and it was decided that a fine needle biopsy would be done of the swollen node”.
 A couple of days later the news that changed everything in his world came in the laboratory report.
 It was malignant.
 That red patch was a squamous cell carcinoma, which had developed on the pillar of his right tonsil, and had been there long enough to metastasize to his neck, as it turned out on both sides.
 “When I looked in my mouth at the doctors office with a hand mirror, there it was, as plain as day.
 A large red discoloration the size of a dime.
 It didn’t hurt.
 How long had it been there?”
 “To get to that size and start to spread to your neck, probably 18 to 30 months,” the doctor said.
 “Well, I’ve had people looking and working in my mouth during that period…………why didn’t they see this thing?”
 “The question just hung in the air, and the ENT shrugged his shoulders.”